WeatherXM/wxm-android/README.md

 # Firebase Releases

-For releases to the tech team or to the QA team we are utilizing Firebase and more specifically [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) (can be found under the *Release & Monitor* tab in Firebase Console).
+For releases to the tech team, the QA team or the product team we are utilizing Firebase and more specifically [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) (can be found under the *Release & Monitor* tab in Firebase Console).
 All different `Remote` flavors are supported.